confidential-computing/governance/TAC/Meetings/2025/2025-04-17/CCC_TAC-Minutes-2025-04-17.md

 Topics for the next meeting were discussed and added to the agenda slide.

 Next meeting May 15, 2025.
 Since many countries have holiday on May 01 due to labour day, we shall be canceling May 01 meeting.
-The meeting was adjourned by DM at 08:35 am PT
+The meeting was adjourned by DM at 08:35 am PT.